What is hyaluronic acid?

 Am I suitable for hyaluronic acid therapy?

 Almost all people are suitable for hyaluronic acid therapy.
 Because hyaluronic acid is chemically identical within and between species, allergy to it is very rare.
-Thus, unlike bovine collagen implants, manufacturers claim there is not the need to perform a skin allergy test and wait up to 8 weeks for results before commencing treatments.
+Thus, unlike bovine collagen implants, there is usually no need to perform a skin allergy test.
 You should discuss with your doctor about whether or not you require a skin allergy test with hyaluronic acid before commencing therapy.

 Hyaluronic acid therapy is suitable for patients allergic to bovine collagen.